 It can be mentioned at this point, that Remington got the message from other gun manufacturers.
-The trigger on the gun, while having a different feel from my other guns, still had a short, crisp trigger pull that allowed fast center mass shooting on the steel silhouette.
+The trigger on the gun, while having a different feel from my other guns, after some takeup, still had a crisp trigger pull that allowed fast center mass shooting on the steel silhouette.

 That led to some fast, mulitiple target acquisition.
 That meant shooting three steel targets lined up to allow shooting back and forth between them, simulating dealing with three approaching attackers.